laravel/docs/billing.md

 <a name="introduction"></a>
 ## Introduction

 Laravel Cashier provides an expressive, fluent interface to [Stripe's](https://stripe.com) subscription billing services.
 It handles almost all of the boilerplate subscription billing code you are dreading writing.
 In addition to basic subscription management, Cashier can handle coupons, swapping subscription, subscription "quantities", cancellation grace periods, and even generate invoice PDFs.
-Cashier is also ready to handle [SCA](#strong-customer-authentication).

-> {note} Cashier makes use of a fixed Stripe API version to send requests.
-The latest version of Cashier makes use of the Stripe API version `2019-05-16`.
-Beware that we will update this version on minor releases in order to make use of new Stripe features, updates or bug fixes.
+> {note} To prevent breaking changes, Cashier uses a fixed Stripe API version.
+Cashier 10.0 utilizes Stripe API version `2019-05-16`.
+The Stripe API version will be updated on minor releases in order to make use of new Stripe features and improvements.

 <a name="upgrading-cashier"></a>
 ## Upgrading Cashier